 I was beginning to feel that it would be “better safe than sorry.”
 But what was “safe?”
 Leaving, or staying?
 Also, at the time, I did not have my own transportation, so I couldn’t actually leave on my own.
 I could choose to stay, but if I wanted to leave, I would have to leave with my family.
-So, we prayed about the decision we had to make, and without even discussing with each other our final preferences, everyone in my sister’s home came to the conclusion it would be best to leave, for peace of mind, if nothing else.
-Getting on the road meant we’d definitely have a chance to possibly get to Dallas before the storm.
-Staying in Houston meant we’d surely be in the area when the storm hit.
+So, we prayed about the decision we had to make, and without even discussing with each other our final preferences, everyone in my sister’s home came to the conclusion that it might be best to leave, for peace of mind, if nothing else.
+We hadn't actually decided to go, but we'd decided it might be best to go.
+Getting on the road meant we’d definitely have a chance to possibly get to Dallas before the storm, while staying in Houston meant we’d surely be in the area when the storm hit.
 So, would we stay, or would we go?

 Should We Stay or Should We Go?

 We got busy doing what millions of other homeowners were doing: Boarding up windows and moving patio furniture and plants inside.
 These were things we would need to do whether we left or stayed.
-We were running back and forth to nearby stores finding and purchasing what was left of items we needed to prepare my sister’s home as best we could.
+We ran back and forth to nearby stores finding and purchasing what was left of items we needed to prepare my sister’s home as best we could.
 We talked things over in between rushing to and fro and here and there, but the agonizing decision was always a dark cloud hovering over our heads.
-Unbelievable traffic congestion was still the only show anyone in our area wanted to watch, and it was only interrupted by news bulletins providing even more details on what was promising to be one of the worst, if not the worst, Category 5 hurricane to ever hit the area.
+Unbelievable traffic congestion was still the only show anyone in our area wanted to watch on TV, and it was interrupted only by news bulletins providing updates and more detail on what was promising to be one of the worst, if not the worst, of Category 5 hurricanes to ever hit the area.

-Then we heard something in news reports we hadn't ever heard of before.
-The news stations were all talking about something called “contra-flow” lanes being opened up.
-Contra-flow was a new word to all of us.
-It sounded good and hopeful, like something that might help us if we decided to leave.
+Then we heard something in news reports we hadn't heard before.
+The news commentators, suddenly, were all talking about something called “contra-flow” lanes being opened up.
+Contra-flow was a new word to us, and it sounded good and hopeful, like something that might help us if we decided to leave.
 Even the news reporters sounded hopeful.
-They were saying major highways leading North and West from Houston would be using contra-flow to change major highways to only allow traffic to head away from the city.
-Sounded like a wonderful and brilliant idea that would surely relieve the bottleneck traffic congestion now causing the trip to Dallas that normally took four to five hours (depending on where you started in the Houston area), to take up to 20 and 30 hours, or more.
+They were saying major highways leading north and west, away from Houston, would be using contra-flow lanes: changing major highways to allow traffic to only head away from the city.
+It sounded like a wonderful and brilliant idea that would surely relieve the bottleneck traffic congestion now causing the trip to Dallas that normally took four to five hours (depending on where you started in the Houston area), to take 20 and 30 hours, or more.

 The stress and pressure of indecision finally got to us.
 As a family, after a lot of praying, we finally made our decision: If the contra-flow lanes were opened as promised, we would leave for sure.
-Having twice as many lanes leading out of the city would have to relieve the congestion and waiting in cars and trucks and vans and buses that we were seeing on the news reports.
+Having twice as many lanes leading out of the city would help to relieve all the congestion and all the waiting in cars and trucks and vans and buses we were seeing on TV news reports.
 Wouldn’t it?
-So our decision was made.
-As soon as they opened the contra-flow lanes, we would leave.
+So, with hope derived from the idea of "contra-flow lanes," our decision was made.
+As soon as they opened the contra-flows, we would leave.

 Friday, September 23, 2005

 We had no way of knowing whether the contra-flow would begin to work or not, and it didn’t look as though we were going to get to Dallas, ever.
 Certainly not in time to be off the road when the storm hit.
-And now we had to question if it would even be possible for us to turn around (would the police allow it?) and make it home before the hurricane made landfall.
-Would it be better for us to stay where we were, to stay put and keep hoping and praying for the contra-flow to begin to work?
-Or would it make more sense for us all to just turn around while we still had at least a little gas left, and attempt to return home.
+And now we had to question if it would even be possible for us to turn around (would the police allow it?), so that we could make it back home before the hurricane made landfall.
+Would it be better for us to stay where we were on the highway, to keep hoping and praying for the contra-flow to begin to work?
+Or would it make more sense for us to just turn around while we still had at least a little gas left, and attempt to return home?